Consultant – Clinical & Radiation Oncologist

 What Is Blood Cancer?

-Affects the blood and bone marrow.
+- Leukemia — affects the blood and bone marrow directly

 Primary Causes of Blood Cancer: Genetic Factors